A View from a Hill (film)

-Plot summary
+Plot

-The film opens with Dr Fanshawe, a historian, waiting at a railway station for a car to arrive to take him to the house of Squire Richards, where he is to catalogue and value an archaeological collection which is to be sold.
-He gives up waiting and rides his bicycle to Squire Richards's house.
+The film opens with Dr Fanshawe, an historian, waiting at a railway station for a car to arrive to take him to the house of Squire Richards, where he is to catalogue and value an archaeological collection which is to be sold.
+He gives up waiting and rides a bicycle to Squire Richards's house.
 On the way one of his bags falls off.
 When he unpacks his luggage later he finds his binoculars broken.
 He borrows a pair from Squire Richards.

 During a walk through the countryside with the Squire, Fanshawe looks at a plain field through the binoculars and spots an abbey which is invisible other than through the glasses.
 Next to it is Gallows Hill, where a number of people were hanged.
 Richards explains that it was the site of an abbey that was dissolved by Henry VIII and there is nothing left of it but a few stones.

 That night Fanshawe goes alone to Gallows Hill.
 He hears rustling in the bushes and comes to the spot where the gallows once stood.
 Thoroughly frightened by the feeling that he is being watched, he stumbles out of the woods and makes his way back to the Squire's house.

 At dinner that evening Richards's butler, Patten, explains to Fanshawe how a local clockmaker called Baxter became obsessed with the old abbey and began going out at night to dig up the bones of the hanged men.
 While he was repairing his binoculars he bewitched them so that they would show the abbey to anyone who looked through them.
 Baxter then disappeared without a trace.

 That night Fanshawe has a nightmare in which he goes to the bathroom to get a drink, only to find that the water in the cup is cloudy and contaminated.
 Hearing the water in the bathtub stop dripping, Fanshawe turns round, to be terrified by a shadowy figure lurking in the darkness wearing a skull mask.